BCWResearch/hashport-framework/packages/react-client/README.md

 ### Transaction Execution Hooks

 Once you have set up the proper bridge parameters and queued the transaction, all that's left to do is execute the transaction.
 The recommended way is to use the `executeTransaction` callback provided by the [`useProcessingTransactionDispatch`](#useprocessingtransactiondispatch) hook.
-These functions update state that is useful for displaying the current state of a submitted transaction.
+These functions are useful for displaying the current state of a submitted transaction.

 #### [useProcessingTransactionDispatch](./src/hooks/useProcessingTransaction.ts)

-This hook returns a `executeTransaction` callback to be used with the [`useQueueHashportTransaction`](#usequeuehashporttransaction) hook.
-It also returns a `confirmCompletion` callback which is is helpful for cleaning up bridge parameter state.
+This hook returns an `executeTransaction` callback to be used with the [`useQueueHashportTransaction`](#usequeuehashporttransaction) hook.
+It also returns a `confirmCompletion` callback which is helpful for cleaning up `bridgeParams` state.

 #### Usage